All Collections

 Here is an example of an account now set up with Multi-factor Authentication using a phone number.
 The option to setup the app is still available as well.

-If a user is locked out and needs the two-factor authentication reset, an admin can reset this in the Settings tab on their member record.
+If a user is locked out and needs their two-factor authentication reset, another admin can reset this by going to the Settings tab on their record and clicking the Reset Two-Factor Auth button.
+Additionally, an admin can reset their own two-factor authentication through the Settings tab and clicking the "Reset Two-Factor Auth" button.

 Did this answer your question?